DELTA

 Director.......David Goddard

-Synopsis: Jackie Stewart is invited to
+Synopsis: Jackie Stuart is invited to

 the property of Leo Falstone-Green, a domineering cattle station owner, for a holiday.
 It